adardesign/react-lab/Notes.md

   - [x] Product Detail

 TODO:
-- [x] Conditional rendering the parts that mobile doesn't show
+- [x] Conditional rendering (Direct/inline expressions vs the current inderict workarounds to hide/move reagoins in later on the client e.g)
   - [ ] Exclude component code and logic from the bundle
 - [x] Router/SPA
 - [x] AJAX json